Now welcoming guests · Check availability · hosted by our family for yours

 Porch fire table

-LP gas fire table on the covered lower porch, next to the hot tub.
+LP gas fire table on the covered back porch, next to the hot tub.
 Flip a switch, settle in.
 The companion to the stone pit out back — same warmth, no setup, weather-proof through every shoulder-season night.

 vii

-Mudroom foyer
+Main-floor foyer

 Pressed-copper tin ceiling, reclaimed pallet wall, dedicated hooks and boot boxes.
 Wet gear has a home.